astro313/RXJ1131/WRITEUP/response.md

 not "blueshifted".

 # RESPONSE:
-We have corrected "blueshifted" to "redshifted", updated the velocity offset from 780 km/s to 715 km/s using z = 0.65406.
+We have corrected "blueshifted" to "redshifted", updated the velocity offset from 780 km/s to 715 km/s using z = 0.65406, as suggested by the referee.